stephskardal/fabric-swatches/README.md

 ## Contributing

-If you would like to modify or contribute, please feel free to reach out to me at [stephskardal@gmail.com](mailto:stephskardal@gmail.com)
+If you would like to modify or contribute, please feel free to reach out to me at [stephskardal@gmail.com](mailto:stephskardal@gmail.com), or submit a pull request through github and I will review it.

 ## License